JunYongHuang/2019_07_MH_CodingGame_xLua/README.md

 We would use xLua this time which is a open source plugin from Tencent

 There are few things to do:
-- Download xLua from https://github.com/Tencent/xLua and setup on Unity
+- Download xLua from https://github.com/Tencent/xLua and setup on Unity Project
 - Learn about xLua and how to use Lua call C# and vice versa through xLua documentsf
 - Download "Question" folder and put it under "Assets"
 - Finish missing code of "xLuaTest.cs"